etienne6/csci3230u_FinalProj/README.md

 Added:
 - register panel for errors
+- logout anchor
+- error check for non-existent users in db and display message
-- logout button
+- created temporary logout button on navbar

 Todo:
 - add functionality to logout button
-- error check for usernames that don't exist in database
-- add error panel for login, user name incorrect, password incorrect.
+- create a standings page for all teams from the nba page